top of page

 It's Rarely the Equipment

 When a gate won’t open, cameras go offline, or access control stops working, the equipment usually gets blamed.
+But in reality, most security system failures have nothing to do with bad hardware.

 Failures almost always trace back to design, installation practices, coordination, or long-term planning — not the manufacturer.

-1. Poor System Design From the Start
+Poor System Design From the Start

 Security systems often get designed late in a project or treated as an afterthought.
 When that happens, key elements are overlooked: